infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

     * The easiest way to do this is running `docker-compose up` from the root directory in this repository.
     * You can also manually install EventStore by following the instuctions [here](https://eventstore.com/docs/getting-started/?tabs=tabid-3%2Ctabid-dotnet-client%2Ctabid-dotnet-client-connect%2Ctabid-4).
     * We also provide a shared instance.
 Ask us for the credentials.
 This is less ideal, because you'll see the events of other participants mixed up with yours.
-    * EventStores comes with a UI, which can be found at http://localhost:2113.
+    * EventStores comes with a GUI, which can be found at http://localhost:2113.
 You can login with the default username _admin_  and password _changeit_
 3. Once you have an EventStore instance running, you must provide the connection credentials in the `Infi.DojoEventSourcing.Api/appsettings.json`.
 If you've used the default settings, you're ok already.
 4. Besides EventStore we'll also need a database for our read models.
 In this exercise we'll use SQLite.
     * Create a `readmodel.db` file somewhere